 • Driveway fit: two car lengths, still comfortable on most residential drives

 A 20-yard dumpster is a good fit for several projects in the Buckeye metro: whole-house decluttering, mid-size roof tear-offs, and large flooring jobs.
-The 22-foot length fits your residential driveway; the 4,000-pound rating handles mixed shingles with framing scrap.
+The 22-foot container fits on your residential drive; it features a 4,000-pound rating for mixed shingles and framing scrap.

-The 20-yard container is the workhorse for mid-size projects: it handles whole-house decluttering and a mid-size roof tear-off in one trip, and a single swap out covers a full week of demo and finish work.
+The 20-yard container is the workhorse for mid-size projects; it clears whole-house clutter or a roof tear-off in one haul, and a single swap out covers a full week of demo and finish work.

 A matte-black 30-yard roll-off dumpster positioned at a Buckeye residential addition jobsite, with framing lumber and drywall scraps loaded through the open swinging rear doors.